GianfrancoDePace/GianfrancoDePace/README.md

 I love technology, coding and good stories.

-- 🔭 I’m currently working on how to build a good portfolio ?
+- 🔭 I’m currently working on how to build a good portfolio.
 - 🌱 I’m currently learning Unity and C#